 Leyl Master Black says people are more likely to engage with and share videos that are funny, which only makes sense.
 People would rather spend their short attention spans on humor, so ditch the formal and boring and “deliver the data with a punch line,” she says.

 We all know by now that people spend tons of time on social media, so make sure your videos are easy to share there, as well as other social media platforms.

 People now spend more time watching videos on their mobile devices than their PCs, so again, brevity and ease of watching on a mobile device are key.

 - Hire a Professional

 Casual, humorous, sharable, short, mobile…these are all crucial!
 But customers respond best to videos that are all that and a slice of well-produced cake.
-In fact, Hubspot says 85% of businesses now have internal professionals or in-house resources to produce video.
+In fact, in 2017 Hubspot said 85% of businesses now have internal professionals or in-house resources to produce video (see their latest stats here).
 So you'd better catch up if you want to get ahead.

 A video we love that hits almost all of these notes?
 "A Conference Call in Real Life" (shown above) by Tripp and Tyler.

 Creating solid content — whether homegrown or slickly filmed — and designing a channel page that is well defined are necessary for marketing success when building a brand on YouTube, whether that's for yourself or for a client.
 Applying a bit of spit and polish to a channel page's design and wording is another essential video marketing strategy.

 Once you’ve got your YouTube video channel up and running, you can link prospective clients to it so they can check it out for themselves.
 Ask people to like, comment, share your posts.
 Tweet to Artisan @ArtisanTalent and let us know it's up so we can give you some love too!